 Strength training, as opposed to cardio, is the most effective for dealing with symptoms of menopause as well as slowing down the aging process and improving body composition.
 Obviously, if strength training is not an option for you any other exercise is perfectly fine too, even walking.

-I have never practised yoga myself (I prefer meditation) but yoga is well known for relieving stress.
+Yoga is well known for relieving stress.
 Similarly, tai chi and other mind-body therapies may also improve certain menopausal symptoms, such as sleep issues and hot flashes.

 Acupuncture has been reported to be effective for hot flashes and improving sleep.
-I have yet to try this myself though as a fear of needles is not very helpful in that respect.

 Regular exercise, stress management and generally creating healthy habits can improve your chances for maintaining a healthy weight and great quality of life during and after menopause.